 Got a question?
 Have an answer?

-Good communication skills of a home health aide are imperative.
+Good communication skills are imperative.

 The HHA needs to be informed of changes in the patient’s condition and overall health and she/he must keep the home medical team and family members informed of changes as well.

 You will be a providing a valuable communication link with other members of the team, the agency, the doctor and RN, and the family – accurate and proficient communicative skills are vital.